-The MCO shall incorporate in its policies, administration, provider contract, and service practice the values of honoring members' beliefs, being sensitive to cultural diversity including members with limited English proficiency and diverse cultural and ethnic backgrounds, and fostering in staff/providers attitudes and interpersonal communication styles which respect members' cultural backgrounds.
+The MCO shall incorporate in its policies, administration, provider contract, and service practice the values of honoring members' beliefs, being sensitive to cultural diversity including members with limited English proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation or gender identity, and fostering in staff/providers attitudes and interpersonal communication styles which respect members' cultural backgrounds.

-The MCO shall have specific policy statements on these topics and communicate them to subcontractors.
+The MCO shall have specific policy statements on these topics and communicate them to subcontractors and providers.